josePereiro/DataFileNames.jl/README.md

 ### dfname

 We use the types and order of the arguments passed to `dfname` as a way to communicate with the "engine".
-You can use a key:pair type to indicate the end of the head and the start of the params.
+You can use a key:pair type to indicate the end of the `head` and the start of the `params`.
 The key:pair types are `Dict`, `Pair` and `NamedTuple`.

 ```julia